Monica MontesaJune 08, 2022

 When thinking about which marketing channels to use, first think about where your personas go online to seek information about jobs and employers.
 It’s likely there are generational differences across your personas, so keep that in mind when seeking diverse talent.

-There are 4 highly-effective marketing channels talent marketers rely on to optimize their candidate funnel and build their employer brand:
+Here are four highly effective recruitment marketing examples of channels talent marketers rely on to optimize their candidate funnel and build their employer brand:

 • Career sites for job seekers and employees